 Many of the Northern Cape's attractions are linked to mining, which has been the province's economic backbone for more than a century.
 First there was the copper mania of the 1840s in Namaqualand, evidence of which is found in towns like Okiep and Nababeep.
 The deepest copper mines in the world are still operating here, although they are nearing the end of their productive lives.
 But the history of copper mining was eclipsed 30 years later by the frenzied scrabbling for diamonds on the other side of what is now the Northern Cape.

 The Northern Cape is a harsh province that begs to be driven—flying is an expensive luxury—but therein lies its beauty.
 There's plenty to see if you're the type who's not afraid to ask questions and to go where your nose leads you.
-You have to look hard if you’re after luxurious accommodation and fine cuisine, but when you find it, it’ll be worth it.
-Such is the joy of discovery in South Africa’s less-traveled province.
+You have to look hard if you’re after luxurious accommodations and fine cuisine, but when you find them, it’ll be worth it.
+Such is the joy of discovery in one of South Africa’s less-traveled provinces.
 What you can expect, given a little time and patience, are sleepy villages and charming locals who appreciate visitors tremendously, albeit in very broken, accented English.
-This is a place of natural wonders—particularly the Khoi San first people—and unusual, unique crafts.
+This is a place of natural wonders, the ancestral land of the Khoi San first people and known for unusual, unique crafts.
 It’s an off-the-beaten-path getaway that could well turn out to be the highlight of your trip to South Africa.